supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ### Task 6: Connect the Azure Activity connector.

 In this task, you will connect the Azure Activity connector.
+1. In the Data Connectors page, click on content hub and search for **Azure Activity** and select and install it

 1. From the Data Connectors Tab, search for the **Azure Activity** connector and select it from the list.